sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab2.md

     ![](images/dev48.png)

-    >**Note**: we are just creating the pipeline definition for now, without running it.
+    >**Note**: We are just creating the pipeline definition for now, without running it.
 You will first set up an Azure DevOps agent pool and run the pipeline in a later exercise.

 ## Exercise 3: Manage Azure DevOps agent pools

-In this exercise, you will implement self-hosted Azure DevOps agent.
+In this exercise, you will implement a self-hosted Azure DevOps agent.

 ### Task 1: Configure an Azure DevOps self-hosting agent